AjUthaya/aj_portfolio-frontend-react/README.md

 Note: App has to be running before you run the tests

-- Run `npm run test` to test via command line
+- Run `npm run tests` to test via command line
-- Run `npm run test:open` to open up the cypress GUI
+- Run `npm run tests:open` to open up the cypress GUI

 ## Technologies used